 IETF RFC 8224, Authenticated Identity Management in the Session Initiation Protocol, defines a SIP-based framework for an authentication service and verification service using the PASSporT signature in a SIP INVITE.
 It defines a new Identity header field that delivers the PASSporT signature and other associated parameters.
 The authentication service as defined according to IETF RFC 8224 [Ref 5] adds the Identity header field to the SIP INVITE generated by the originating service provider.
 The SIP INVITE is delivered to the destination service provider which uses the verification service to verify the signature using the information in the SIP RPH field.

-NOTE: The authentication service and verification service defined in IETF RFC 8224 [Ref 5] are viewed as the STI-AS and STI-VS functions defined in the SHAKEN framework ATIS-1000074.v002 [Ref 2].

 PASSporT Extension for Resource-Priority Authorization